 Buy-now, pay-later services like Sezzle avoid both of these issues and are a viable alternative to credit cards.
 You can apply without a credit check, and you can finance your purchases for six weeks without any interest charges.
 In comparison, most credit cards have a grace period of around 25 days.

 Sezzle Up is Sezzle’s optional credit-building feature.
-If you opt in, it’ll report your payment history on any financed purchases to two of the three major credit bureaus.
+If you opt in, it’ll report your payment history on any financed purchases to all three major credit bureaus.
 That should improve your credit score as long as you pay on time.

 How Does Sezzle Up Work?